 Not all cost segregation studies are created equal.
 The difference between a study that saves you a fortune and one that causes a major headache comes down to its accuracy and how well it can stand up to IRS scrutiny.
 A quality study is built on a solid foundation of detailed analysis, deep tax knowledge, and the ability to prove its findings.
 When you’re looking for a provider, these are the non-negotiables that separate the pros from the amateurs and ensure your investment is protected.

-The Detailed Engineering Approach vs. The Invoice Method
+Engineering Approach vs. Invoice Method: What’s the Difference?

 The most reliable and accurate studies use what’s called a “detailed engineering” approach.
 This means a team physically inspects your property, analyzing blueprints, construction documents, and every component of the building to properly classify assets.
 It’s a meticulous process, but it’s the best way to maximize your depreciation deductions.
 The alternative, often called the “invoice method,” simply relies on invoices and general cost estimates.
 While it might be faster and cheaper, it’s far less precise and leaves significant savings on the table.
 A detailed engineering approach is a core part of a sound tax strategy and offers the strongest defense if the IRS comes knocking.